algesten/hreq/README.md

 ## http crate

-Most rust http clients use some variant of the [http crate].
-The typical way is to copy the http crate source into the local source tree and extend it from there.
+Many rust http client/servers use some variant of the [http crate].

-However copying the source comes with a trade off for the user.
+It's often copied into the local source tree and extended from there.

 When writing a service that uses both a web server and client crate, one often ends up with similar, but not exactly the same versions of types like `http::Request` and `http::Response`.

 hreq works using extension traits only.
-It re-exports the http crate, but does not copy it into the source tree.
+It re-exports the http crate, but does not copy or modify it.
 It therefore adheres strictly to the exact API definition as set out by the http crate as well as avoids furthering the confusion of having multiple types with the same name.